guy-bartkus/website-screenshot/README.md

 * Allow to wait for specific element per link
 * Allow custom file name for each link instead of using sanitized page title
+* Create screenshots folder if it does not exists instead of erroring